atomicdata-dev/atomic-data-docs/src/atomic-server.md

 Which fields would be required in a `BlogPost`?
 A `name`, and a `description`, probably.

-So let's search for these Properties, and add them.
+So click on the `+ icon` under `requires` and search for these Properties to add them.

 Now, we can skip the `recommended` properties, and get right to saving our newly created `BlogPost` class.
 So, press save, and now look at what you created.